Dualizability and index of subfactors: Statistical dimension and index

-When dealing with inclusions of von Neumann algebras with finite center, the matrix $\dim({}_AL^2B_B)$ is much better behaved than the corresponding matrix of minimal indices.
+When dealing with inclusions of von Neumann algebras with finite-dimensional center, the matrix $\dim({}_AL^2B_B)$ is much better behaved than the corresponding matrix of indices.
 We propose a new notation for it: